Posts Tagged ‘schienenwolf’

 Armoured train in Sarajevo

-Lurking behind an ugly, box-like and sadly war-damaged museum building in Sarajevo is this armoured railway vehicle, and a big rail-mounted hook for ripping up tracks.
-They are built for narrow gauge track, presumably 2ft 6in/760 mm gauge as Yugoslavia had an extensive network to that gauge, but I don’t know anything more about them.
+The railway vehicles were built for narrow gauge track.
+This would presumably be 2ft 6in/760 mm gauge, as Yugoslavia once had an extensive network to that gauge.
+Unfortunately I don’t know anything more about them.

-There is also a little tank, a big gun and a helicopter, all of which have seen better days, plus an abandoned statue of someone who has presumably fallen from favour and been hidden away behind the museum.
+There was also a tank, a big gun and a helicopter, all of which had seen better days, plus an abandoned statue of someone who had presumably fallen from favour and been hidden away behind the museum.

 Tank